Controller Implementation¶

 ioBody->findDevice<AccelerationSensor>("WaistAccelSensor");

-Input and output via a Device object is done as follows:
+Input/output via Device objects is performed as follows:

 Input